WAT PHRAYA TIKARAM

 depended on the city’s waterways.
 Wat Phraya Tikaram is situated near the intersection

-switchbacks.
-The canal’s name changes to Klong Barn Bat as it passes beside Wat
+various switchbacks.
+The canal’s name changes to

-highly revered, but the Royal Chronicles do not mention anybody by this name.
+that is highly revered, but the Royal Chronicles do not mention anybody by this name.

 Text & photographs by Ken May - September 2009